Chiefs, Raiders missing big-play WRs heading into matchup

 "I'm big on next guy up," Chiefs coach Andy Reid said.
 "We've done that over the years and so I expect the next guys to step up and play.
 Nobody is alike, but most of the guys at this level have strengths, and so you play to their strengths and then you keep coaching them and teaching them to make their things that maybe they're not as strong better.
 But when you are putting your game plan together, you play to your strengths."

-Hill was sidelined by a fractured collarbone in a season-opening 40-26 win at Jacksonville.
+Hill was sidelined by a broken collarbone in a season-opening 40-26 win at Jacksonville.
 Sammy Watkins stepped up to fill that void last week with nine catches for 198 yards and three touchdowns.

 Second-round pick Mecole Hardman also figures to carry a heavier load this week.